rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 Now that we completed these simple but important checks, we execute the *_call\_livem\_checks\_on\_host*.
 This beefy call leads us into several other methods.
 Again, it's worth noting that anything returned here is lost.
 We are just looking to find an exception or to continue.
 We do, however, set the class *migrate\_data* variable, which (as you may remember) was set to `None` during the class instantiation.
 This *migrate\_data* is filled with the returned values from *compute\_rpcapi.check\_can\_live\_migrate\_destination*.

-We again wil lbe traversing through RPC, and now that we have some basic experience with this we can be fairly knowledgeable about two things.
+As we prepare to traverse through RPC, we can be fairly certain about two things, thanks to our recent experience:

-- The code from this point on (until we pass another RPC) will be run from the destination compute Node
+- The code from this point on (until we pass another RPC) is run from the destination compute Node
-- Instead of following this code through the Compute RPCAPI, we know it will end up in the Computer Manager Eventually, so we have no need to scrape through the compute_rpcapi code tree.
+- We know this code ends up in the Computer Manager eventually, so we don't need to scrape through the compute_rpcapi code tree.

 *nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_call\_livem\_checks\_on\_host* ->
 {% highlight python %}